The Illusion of Specialization: Unveiling the Domain-Invariant "Standing Committee" in Mixture-of-Experts Models: Experiment

 Having established the existence of a persistent backbone, we next ask how it evolves with depth and routing sparsity.
 Figure~\ref{fig:committee_dynamics} analyzes OLMoE under different routing budgets $k$.

-In Figure~\ref{fig:committee_dynamics}(a), committee coverage remains high across layers, and increasing $k$ does not reduce concentration.
-Additional capacity mainly introduces low-coverage experts, while a small subset continues to absorb most of the routing mass.
+In Figure~\ref{fig:committee_dynamics}(a), the Influence Density Ratio remains consistently above 1 across layers and routing budgets.
+This shows that, on a per-expert basis, committee members absorb substantially more routing mass than non-committee experts.
+Importantly, increasing $k$ does not flatten this imbalance.
+Instead, additional routing capacity mainly introduces peripheral experts with relatively low contribution density, while the committee continues to dominate the allocation of routing mass.

-Figure~\ref{fig:committee_dynamics}(b) shows that the committee size itself is small (typically 1–4 experts) and changes only mildly with depth.
-Thus, MoE models do not expand the committee as depth grows; they instead rely on a compact, persistent core whose influence is largely insensitive to $k$.
+Figure~\ref{fig:committee_dynamics}(b) shows that the committee size itself remains small, typically around 1-4 experts, and changes only mildly across depth and routing budgets.
+Thus, MoE models do not substantially expand the committee as depth increases or routing capacity grows; they instead rely on a compact, persistent core whose influence remains structurally robust across different values of $k$.
 Together with Figure~\ref{fig:jaccard_models}, these findings indicate that centralization is not accidental but an emergent structural property of sparse routing.